 Combine learning with fun.

 Depending on your location, there are plenty of resorts and companies that offer team-building exercises in a fun environment.
 You could also rent various pieces of equipment (think karaoke meets rock climbing wall) and set them up at a larger venue.
-As this CEO said about his company’s last event, “Life’s too short to not have fun, and it’s too short to work for a company who doesn’t know how to have a great time.
+As a CEO said about his company’s last event, “Life’s too short to not have fun, and it’s too short to work for a company who doesn’t know how to have a great time.
 Inject fun into 50% of the off-site.”

 Keep it professional with the alcohol limit.